kshutkin/package-build/pkgbld/README.md

 pkgbld --include-externals
 ```

-Bundles all externals into package.
+Bundles all externals into a package.

 ### eject